Amshra267/ML-work/README.md

        - **Insallation for seaborn**- Type (conda install seaborn) in command prompt
        - [Data Visualisation using Matplotlib and seaborn](https://towardsdatascience.com/data-visualization-for-machine-learning-and-data-science-a45178970be7#:~:text=The%20heatmap%20from%20seaborn%20library,with%20an%20optional%20color%20bar.&text=In%20Machine%20learning%20applications%2C%20it,between%202%20different%20hyperparameters%20etc.)

-**There are many other libraries used in Machine learning, details regarding those will be given along with subsequent uses later.**
+**There are many other libraries used in Machine learning, details regarding those will be given along with subsequent materials later.**